Happy New Year everyone.

 Now I know what it means when pilots are forced to "fly by instruments only".
 The pitch black you see in my cockpit windows above.
 Yeah, that is EXACTLY what I see also (or what I don't see in this case).
 Very creepy!

 Gene had been having trouble getting the radar working all day.
 I know, I'm the Captain and that is supposed to be my job, but whatever.
 Anyway, just as we get the boat going in the pitch darkness, he magically gets the radar working.
 The radar is on the right.
 The big red blob is the thunderstorm that we just unknowingly out-ran.
-It was moving from right to left.
+It is moving from right to left.
 Had we left 10 minutes later, we would have been pummeled.
 Even though I couldn't see it, I could feel it.
 The temperature drop and the two large waves gave it away.
 Trust your instincts, people.

 But as we head North in the darkness towards home, we see, on radar, more severe storms building.
 As I get about halfway home (remember we are travelling about 40 MPH in the darkness), I take another picture of the radar: